ISM

 AYVAKIT® (avapritinib) may cause serious side effects, including:

 Cognitive effects.
-Cognitive side effects are common with AYVAKIT and can be severe.
+Cognitive side effects can happen during treatment with AYVAKIT and can be severe.
 Tell your healthcare provider if you develop any new or worsening cognitive symptoms including forgetfulness, confusion, getting lost, trouble thinking, drowsiness, trouble staying awake (somnolence), word-finding problems, seeing objects or hearing things that are not there (hallucinations), or a change in mood or behavior.

 Before taking AYVAKIT, tell your healthcare provider about all of your medical conditions, including if you: